little-bear-labs/ipfs-chromium/README.md

 * Pending requests: A list where each member has:
   * URL suffix (everything after the gateway)
   * enum/callback for what to do with the response
-  * dup count: how many gateways it's been requested from already
+  * duplicate count: how many gateways it's been requested from already
 * A list of gateways marked or segregated based on:
   * GOOD/BAD - whether the gateway has returned a successful http response during _this_ class's lifetime yet.
   * BUSY/FREE - whether an HTTP request to that gateway is outstanding